Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: W H I T H E R W H I T T L E ?

 While this last approximation is usually too crude for bias calculations, eq.~(\ref{svar6}) does explain the expected behavior that, the larger $\rho$, relative to the area of the study region, the more correlation will be present between the samples, causing us to underestimate the variance, and the more negatively biased the naive estimator eq.~(\ref{svar}) will be.
 In real-world applications we will of course know neither the variance~$\st$ nor the range~$\rho$.
 Nor the smoothness~$\nu$, for that matter, knowledge of which might otherwise help us design better estimators, with $\nu$ held fixed.

 Fig.~\ref{varbias} illustrates the arguments made so far in this section, for a variety of values of $\nu$ and $\rho$, as a function of grid size, and where the expectation of the estimate is formed by averaging over a great number of experiments.
 The naive variance estimator~$s^2$ is biased, in a manner and for a reason that we understand intuitively, and are able to compute analytically.
 Rather than writing down expressions for the \textit{variance} of the naive variance estimator~$s^2$, we will illustrate its behavior on the basis of another suite of numerical experiments.
-Fig.~\ref{poor} (left panels) reveals that the estimation variance is generally high (relatively speaking), and decaying too slowly (for our taste) with increasing grid size.

-In comparison, the maximum-likelihood estimator that we develop in the next section has properties that are far more favorable, as is readily, if proleptically, illustrated by the second suite of experiments shown in Fig.~\ref{poor} (right panels, marked `MLE').
-Saving the details of its construction for the next section, inspecting the figure reveals that, as soon as the data patch size exceeds the decorrelation length of the Mat\'ern process, the estimation variance of the maximum-likelihood variance estimator is acceptably low.
+Fig.~\ref{poor} (left panels) reveals that the estimation variance of $s^2$ is generally high (relatively speaking), and decaying too slowly (for our taste) with increasing grid size.
+In comparison, the quasi-maximum-likelihood estimator that we develop in the next section has properties that are far more favorable, as is readily, if proleptically, illustrated by the second suite of experiments shown in Fig.~\ref{poor} (right panels, marked `MLE').
+Saving the details of its construction for the next section, inspecting the figure reveals that, as soon as the data patch size exceeds the correlation length of the Mat\'ern process, the estimation variance of the maximum-likelihood variance estimator is acceptably low.
 Moreover, the estimation variance continues to decay at a pleasing rate, suggestive of its asymptotic unbiasedness.

 While the examples thus far may have appeared anecdotal, it is hoped that they do convincingly hint at the agreeable qualities of the maximum-likelihood estimators, which we now discuss in more detail.